mumbleskates/bilrost/README.md

 #### Repeated values in Oneof fields

 Oneof variants must contain values that encode as a single field on the wire.
-This means that for collection types like `Vec`, `HashSet`, arrays, etc. the `packed` encoding must always be used.
+This means that collection types like `Vec`, `HashSet`, arrays, etc. must always be represented in a packed encoding, rather than as the same field repeated for each value in the collection ("unpacked", which is the default representation in messages).

 This is the same requirement that is needed to make these types re-nest in any other collection or `Option`; see the notes and table in the section on